jalispran/jalispran/about.md

 I started my career as Software Developer in September of 2017 and have been working since.
 For the first 18 months of my career, I worked with a fintech called [Mosambee](http://home.mosambee.in/).
 This was an exceptional experience for me.
 Presently, I work with **Samsung Research Institute, Bangalore**.

 I love to collaborate with like minded people on finding creative solutions to problems.
 Feel free to say hi at the following channels.
+I usually reply within a day.